 Follow the Footsteps of George Washington

 From fields that echo with George Washington’s orders to a historic hotel with Grover Cleveland’s favorite suite, Bucks County is filled with artifacts and places bearing traces of former U.S. Presidents – especially Washington’s.
-In this three-day itinerary, delve into the past and follow the footsteps of our nation’s first commanders through parks, museums, estates, inns and shrines.

 Travel back in time to The Moland House, one of General George Washington’s former headquarters where he and his 11,000 troops were stationed in 1777 as they awaited information of a nearby British Fleet.
 Take a guided tour of the house and a self-guided tour of the nature trail that weaves through Moland Park’s 12 acres.